 Is Archive available in all the IBM Cloud Object Storage locations?

 What is the cost of storing data in the archive?

 Archive usage is priced at USD 0.00099 GB per month for data storage and USD 0.02 GB for data restore (US regional example).
 There are no hidden operational charges associated with storage/restore in Archive.

 How secure is my data?

-If you need extra security, you can use the Key Protect Service or the Server-Side Encryption with Customer-Provide Keys (SSE-C) option to encrypt data stored at rest.
-IBM Cloud Object Storage provides the encryption technology for both Key Protect and SSE-C. Both of these options provide server-side encryption.
+Initially, only the bucket and object owners have access to the cloud object storage service instance they create.
+User authentication is supported to access data.
+If you need extra security, you can use the Key Protect Service or the Server-Side Encryption (SSE-C) with Customer-provided Keys option to encrypt data stored at rest.

 How can I control access to data stored in IBM Cloud Object Storage?